wee-snufkin/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > Indeed, that's what we see in our graph!
-But look closer, there is something more!
-Additionally, we also discovered that the vast majority of DP-M1 is only wildtype cells!
+But look closer, there is something more...Additionally, we also discovered that the vast majority of DP-M1 is only wildtype cells.
 That's interesting, isn't it?
 > >
 > {: .solution}
 {: .question}

 > ### {% icon question %} Question - Batch effect
-> Again, can we confirm the previous findings that DP-L looks to be mainly comprised of N705?
+> Can we confirm the previous findings that DP-L looks to be mainly comprised of N705?
 > ![batch](../../images/scrna-casestudy-monocle/batch_1.png "Checking for batch effect")
 >
 > > ### {% icon solution %} Solution
 > >
 > > Both DP-L and DP-M1 seem to consist mostly of N705 and N706.
-There might be indeed a bit of batch effect, so you could consider using batch correction on this dataset (you can easily do it in R, using monocle3 library!).
-However, if look on the other clusters, where there is batch mixing, we can still assess this biologically even without batch correction.
-Additionally, we will also look at the confounding effect of sex.
+There might be indeed a bit of batch effect, so you could consider using batch correction on this dataset.
+In the absence of batch correction, we will focus on those clusters where there is batch mixing for biological interpretation.
+Finally, we will look at the confounding effect of sex.
 > > ![sex](../../images/scrna-casestudy-monocle/sex_1.png "Sex distribution across the sample")
-> >  Look at this - there are also no female cells in DP-L and DP-M1.
-The one female sample was one of the mere three knockout samples - seems to be distributed in the same areas as the knockout samples at large, so luckily, this doesn’t seem to be a confounding factor and we can still learn from our data.
+> >  There are also no female cells in DP-L and DP-M1.
+The one female sample - which is one of the mere three knockout samples - seems to be distributed in the same areas as the knockout samples at large.
+Luckily, this doesn’t seem to be a confounding factor and we can still learn from our data.
 > >
 > {: .solution}
 {: .question}